Skip to contents

 # 6. Check whether both pairs are equal.

-# If they are, return the mean of the central
+# If they are, return the mean of the two central

-# values (which is equal to both members of the pair).
+# values (which is equal to each member of the pair).

 if x[half_1 - nna] == x[half_1] && x[half_2 - nna] == x[half_2]: